canro91/canro91.github.io/_posts/2020-08-11-HowToCreateFakesWithMoq.md

 Moq is a great library!
 It keeps its promise.
 It's an straight-forward library to setup dependencies in your tests.
 You need to know a few methods to start using it.
 You only need `Setup`, `Returns`, `Throws` and `Verify`.
 It has chosen to lower the barrier of writing tests.
 Give it a try! _To mock or not to mock!_

+For more tips on writing unit tests, check my post [How to write good unit tests?]({% post_url 2020-11-02-UnitTestingTips %})

 _Happy mocking time!_